andrewcumming/phys512/project_instructions.md

 The project component of the course will make up 30% of your grade.
 The due date will be the last day of class (Dec 5).

 Working in a group of 2 or 3, you should solve a physics problem of interest to you using computational methods.
 You can write your own code, use existing code and libraries, or a combination of the two.
+The project can involve a theory calculation or modelling data or both.

 **Grading**